-The main school building dates back to 1875, when it was was built by Mr Hawkins of Field, Hawkins & Ponking, then a department store opposite Wallingford Town Hall.
+The main school building dates back to 1875, when it was built as Cranford House by Mr Hawkins of Field, Hawkins & Ponking, then a department store opposite Wallingford Town Hall.

 Mr Mortimer and Mr Hale were succeeded by Mr Dunkerley, and then Mr Rod Jarman, who continued to increase numbers until his retirement in 1994, by which time there were 165 boys in the school.

-Moulsford's Pre-Prep department was opened in 1997, and has evolved to take boys from Reception to Year 2; it is housed within the main school buildings.
+Moulsford's Pre-Prep department was opened in 1997, and has evolved to take boys from Reception to Year 2.

 Mr Ben Beardmore-Gray, the current Headmaster, took up his post upon the retirement of Mike Higham in 2014.